atakankafkas/atakankafkas/README.md

 # Hello, I'm Atakan Kafkas! 👋

 I am an Electrical and Electronics Engineer passionate about innovation and continuously improving my skills and processes.
-Based in Izmir, Turkey, I'm dedicated to software engineering and technology.
+Based in Izmir, Turkey, I'm dedicated to engineering and technology.

 ## 🎓 Education
 - Bachelor of Electrical and Electronics Engineering, Izmir University of Economics (GPA: 3.21/4)